thesassway/thesassway.com/source/news/sass-3-3-released.html.markdown

     .button.primary { background: orange; }
     .button.secondary { background: blue; }

-It's now possible to use it with a suffix to append to the selector.
-This example also uses the new `@at-root` directive to undo the nesting on the current selector:
+It's now possible to use a parent selector with a suffix to append to the selector

     :::scss
     // Ampersand in SassScript:
     .button {
-      @at-root {
       &-primary { background: orange; }
       &-secondary { background: blue; }
-      }
     }

     // Ouptut: